assume-framework/assume/docs/source/learning_algorithm.rst

 The network architecture for the actor in the RL algorithm can be customized by specifying the network arhcitecture used.
 In stablebaselines3 they are also referred to as "policies".
 The architecture is defined as a list of names that represent the layers of the neural network.
-For example, to implement a multi-layer perceptron (MLP) architecture for the actor, you can set the "network_architecture" config item to ["mlp"].
+For example, to implement a multi-layer perceptron (MLP) architecture for the actor, you can set the "neural_network_architecture" config item to ["mlp"].
 This will create a neural network with multiple fully connected layers.

 Other available options for the "policy" include Long-Short-Term Memory (LSTMs).
 The architecture for the observation handling is implemented from [2].